 The Merrows

 In Irish folklore, it is said that many female merrows have fallen in love with human men and even went on to live on land and create a family.
 However, merrows are naturally drawn to the sea, and no matter how long they stay on land or how much they love their human family, they will eventually want to return to the ocean.
-According to the myth, to keep your merrow-wife on land, you need to take away her cohuleen druith, a little magic cap that she needs in order to get her tails and scales back.
+According to the myth, to keep your merrow-wife on land, you need to take away her cohuleen druith, a little magic cap that she needs to get her tails and scales back.

 The Fear Gorta